 The beautifully, sunny, warm climate of our region brings with it a matter of concern- the harmful effects of sun exposure, "the dark side of the sun", which when addressed appropriately, can be prevented.
 Here too, the Israel Cancer Association (ICA) invests many resources to focus on this area of prevention:

-Now in its 20th year, the Skin Cancer Awareness Campaign aims to increase awareness as to the importance of preventing the harmful effects of the sun and the significance of early detection of melanoma.
+The Skin Cancer Awareness Campaign has been marked for over two decades with the aim of increasing awareness of the importance of protecting oneself against the harmful effects of the sun and promoting early diagnosis of melanoma.

 Miri Ziv, ICA Director General: " This is the largest campaign that has been conducted in the health system, which combines forces in a unique way for the benefit of public health in Israel.
 This is a longtime tradition which significantly contributes to heighten awareness of the importance of potentially life-saving early detection."